Boccca2014/CodeGra.de/docs/user/autotest/setup.rst

 to fail.
 The teacher can correct this mistake and run the tests again to see what the score of this student would have been if such a mistake weren't made.

+After the teacher has made their changes, the AutoTest should be manually restarted if it has already started or finished, to make it run against the teacher's revision.
+You can restart an AutoTest by going to a result, clicking on the arrow next to the state of the result, and selecting "Restart this result".

 Uploading fixtures
 --------------------